Rogue Heroes | Case Study

 The Ulster Monarch

-To replicate the original World War 2 ship, the Ulster Monarch for this sequence in episode 1, a ferry approximately the same size as the original was hired on location, set sail and shot via drone to capture realistic motion and water displacement.
-The ferry was replaced with our high-res model and digital matte paintings (DMP) of the Monarch.
+To replicate the original World War 2 ship known as The Ulster Monarch, seen in episode 1, a ferry approximately the same size was hired on location.
+A drone recorded footage of the ship at sea, capturing details like water displacement and continuous motion so we could replicate it in post.
+The ferry was replaced with our high-res model and digital matte paintings (DMP) in the final shot.

 Stuka Planes

-In post, 2 German “Stuka” fighter planes were modelled in CG for close camera work as they fly across the town square.
+In post, 2 German “Stuka” fighter planes were modelled in CG to follow the camera work as they fly through the town square.
 Our animators gave the planes weight and speed, while lighting and FX created smoke and tracer fire timed to the hits.

 Glider Crash

-A drone team captured ocean shots that ultimately created a reference for camera movement and lighting for this sequence.
-The final shot is full CG, complete with water simulations, sky replacement, and our airplane gliders – one of which clips a wing and cartwheels into the sea before breaking apart.
+A drone team captured ocean shots for us to reference for camera movement and lighting in this sequence.
+The final shot is full CG, complete with water simulations, sky replacement, and our airplane gliders “tracer fire” — one of which clips a wing and cartwheels into the sea before breaking apart.

 Landing Craft

 This shot was originally done at the famous Warner Bros Leavesden Studios in a 75’ square foot water tank.
-To accommodate desired changes in the lighting and camera movement of the original, it evolved to become completely CG.
-Matte paintings of the sky and cliffs, as well as the 3 CG models of the rescue boats, completed the look.
+To accommodate changes in the lighting and camera movement of the original, the shot evolved to become completely CG.
+Matte paintings of the sky and cliffs, as well as the three CG models of the rescue boats, completed the look.

 Bridge Detonation

 The CG model of this bridge was recreated from a simple shot over the railway track.
-The model and surrounding foliage had to be photoreal and match the original bridge but were also built to work with the FX.
-The bricks, plants, and explosions each had their own separate simulation to reflect accurate movement and work together in the final composited shot.
+The model and surrounding foliage had to be photoreal and match the practical bridge and still work with the FX needed in post.
+The bricks, plants, and explosions each had their own separate movement simulation and work together to burst out and up in the final composited shot.

 On-Set Supervision

-By having Ingenuity Studios handle overall visual effects supervision, we remained involved in the process from the early stages of script development and shoot planning, to on-set presence for the actual filming, and then on to post-production through final delivery - defying the traditional 'on-set supervision' role that typically ends after shoot wrap .
+By having Ingenuity Studios handle overall visual effects supervision, we remained involved in the process from the early stages of script development and shoot planning, to on-set presence for the actual filming, and then on to post-production through final delivery.
 The autonomy was a huge advantage, allowing us to control exactly how shots were designed and to play to our strengths as a studio.
-For "Rogue Heroes" the success of this strategy can be seen through the CG FX work with the water simulations in the glider crash, the field guns, and many more across the whole of the season.
+For "Rogue Heroes" the success of this strategy can be seen through VFX the whole of the season.

 During pre-production, the Ingenuity team conducted great research; offered thorough examination and discussion of different strategies, techniques, and budgets; and established a realistic understanding and agreement of what we could all achieve.